 Grammarly vs. PerfectIt: Which Is Better?

 Since these two programs have different purposes, it wouldn’t be fair to say one is “better” than the other.
-We can only say that one software will work better for you based on your goals.
+We can only say that one will work better for you based on your goals.

 However, only a bit of overlap exists between what Grammarly and PerfectIt are designed to do.